 TIBET PROTESTS: U.S. House speaker Nancy Pelosi has urged the international community to denounce China's crackdown on anti-government protests in Tibet.
 Pelosi spoke after talks with the Dalai Lama in the northern Indian town of Dharamsala, where the exiled Tibetan spiritual leader has established a government-in-exile.
 Thousands of Tibetans turned out to greet Pelosi.
 She is the first major international official to meet the Dalai Lama since China moved to suppress anti-government protests in Tibet that erupted into rioting.
 Pelosi, a fierce critic of China's human rights record, says the situation in Tibet presents a "challenge to the conscience of the world."

-New Mexico governor Bill Richardson, a former presidential candidate, plans to endorse Democratic Senator Barack Obama for president.
+US POL: New Mexico governor Bill Richardson, a former presidential candidate, plans to endorse Democratic Senator Barack Obama for president.
 Officials with Obama's campaign tell news agencies that the two men will appear together at a rally today in Portland, Oregon.
 In a statement obtained by the Associated Press, Richardson calls Obama a "one of a kind" leader who can bring the country together.
 Richardson, the nation's only Hispanic governor, was energy secretary under former President Bill Clinton and was also an ambassador to the United Nations.

 CHINA - QUAKE: A major earthquake hit northwestern China today near the border between Xinjiang and Tibet.
 No details of any damage or injuries in the sparsely populated region are yet available.
 The initial quake had a magnitude of seven-point-two, followed by two strong aftershocks (measuring five-point-three and five-point-five).
 It jolted the Xinjiang region, home to China's Turkic Uighur minority, early this morning (0633 local / just after 22-hours-30 Thursday, UTC).
 Seismologists at the U.S. Geological Survey say the earthquake's center was about 225 kilometers southeast of the Chinese city of Hotan.